Markets Right Now: US stocks open slightly higher

 9:35 a.m.

-Stocks are modestly higher in early trading on Wall Street as traders were relieved to see some positive results from retailers.
+Stocks are opening slightly higher on Wall Street as technology companies post more gains.

-Wal-Mart Stores, L Brands and Ralph Lauren all rose early Thursday after reporting better results than analysts were expecting.
+Nokia jumped 6 percent in early trading Tuesday after settling its legal disputes with Apple.

-The slight gains came a day after the market had its worst drop since September as deepening political tumult in Washing got investors worried that President Donald Trump will have trouble enacting tax cuts and other business-friendly policies.
+Agilent Technologies rose 5 percent after the scientific instrument maker reported earnings and sales that beat analysts' estimates.

 Continue Reading Below